fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/constructor.md

 ### **Parameters**

 ***`rhs`*** [in]
-:   A basic node to be moved from.
+:   A basic_node object to be moved from.

-??? example
+???+ Example

     ```cpp
     #include <iostream>